-The following activities are eligible for funding under the Dingell-Johnson Sport Fish Restoration Act:Sport Fish Restoration program.
+The following activities are eligible for funding under the Sport Fish Restoration Act:

+(a) Sport Fish Restoration program.

-(1) Restoreand manage sport fish for the benefit of the public.
+(1) Restoring and managing sport fish for the benefit of the public.

-(2) Conductresearch on the problems of managing fish and their habitat and the problems of fish culture if necessary to administer sport fish resources efficiently.
+(2) Conducting research on the problems of managing fish and their habitat and the problems of fish culture if necessary to administer sport fish resources efficiently.

-(3) Obtaindata to guide and direct the regulation of fishing.
+(3) Obtaining data to guide and direct the regulation of fishing.
 These data may be on: